 During this time he held various executive management positions including Managing Director at a German multinational where he worked for 21 years.

 Gauteng Refinery defines its stakeholders as clients, government, regulatory bodies, investors, industry players, employees, suppliers and communities.

 The company actively engages all of the aforementioned during the course of its daily business and believes that relationship building and management are key to fuelling the sustainable future of the company and its activities.

 We are committed to protecting the interests of stakeholders through communicating our business practices and policies and by operating with trust, transparency and in a responsible and sustainable manner.

-The company’s footprint includes several sites in the Gauteng and Mpumalanga provinces of South Africa and has an increasing presence in a number of African countries.
+The company’s footprint includes several sites in Gauteng and Mpumalanga Provinces of South Africa and has an increasing presence in a number of African countries.

 Noteworthy is the fact that Gauteng Refinery sells its products and services throughout the World.

 REFINING OF PRECIOUS METALS AND PLATINUM GROUP METALS

 Our company is in the business of recovering and refining gold and silver, as well as the six platinum group metals: platinum, palladium, rhodium, rutheniuim, iridium and osmium.